-It upsets me to no end when I read statistics stating there are roughly 131,000 homeless veterans in America.
+It upsets me to no end when I read statistics stating there are roughly 50,000 homeless veterans in America, representing roughly 8.6% of the total homeless population.
 Why are there homeless veterans?!
 If the motto “leave no man behind” holds true, why has the US government abandoned the very people who served their country the most?

 Whether you’ve served in the military for 1 year or 20 years, veterans should be able to count on the government for the bare minimum of food, clothing, and shelter.
 The government needs to provide maximum support for those wishing to transition to the private sector with job placement and continued training.